5:090 Abused and Neglected Child Reporting

 All District employees shall:

-- Before beginning employment, sign the Acknowledgement of Mandated Reporter Status from provided by DCFS.
+- Before beginning employment, sign the Acknowledgement of Mandated Reporter Status form provided by DCFS.
 The Superintendent or designee shall ensure that the signed forms are retained.

-- Complete mandated reporter training as required by law within one year of initial employment and at least every five years after that date.
+- Complete mandated reporter training as required by law within three months of initial employment and at least every three years after that date.

 Special Superintendent Responsibilities